intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 bounds (Width, Height) are considered to be "out-of-bound".
 For stores, hardware will not write to the out-of-bound addresses in the memory.

+Note: out-of-bound accesses crossing top and/or left borders cause an undefined behavior, when executed under NEO runtime.

 =============== ==================================================================
 Parameter       Description
 =============== ==================================================================